10 kilos of cocaine found under airline passengers' pants

-(CNN)Customs and Border Patrol officers at New York's JFK airport said they captured two more passengers who attempted to smuggle drugs by strapping packages of cocaine to their legs.
+(CNN)Customs and Border Protection officers at New York's JFK airport said they captured two more passengers who attempted to smuggle drugs by strapping packages of cocaine to their legs.

 The most recent seizure came when two men tried to bring more than 10 kilos of cocaine into the United States on April 19, officers said.
 Both men allegedly had the drugs taped to their legs under their clothing, and one man taped the drugs to his back.